 Kelly Joslin is a tenured Professor and Chair of the Art Department at Sinclair Community College in Dayton, Ohio.
 Kelly began teaching Art History and Art Appreciation courses at Sinclair in 1998.
 She holds an Associate of Arts degree (A.A.) in Liberal Arts with an Art History emphasis from Sinclair Community College; a Bachelor of Arts degree (B.A.) in Humanities - World Classics from Antioch University-McGregor, a Master of Humanities Degree (M.Hum.) in Art History & Philosophy from Wright State University, and a Ph.D. in Educational Leadership - Higher Education Administration from the University of Dayton.

 Kelly is an exhibiting artist.
 Her work focuses on experiments with Non-Silver/Alternative photographic processes - Cyanotype, Van Dyke Brown, Gum Print, and Palladium.
-These experiments have allowed her to create photographs that appear more expressive and painterly.
-Kelly also works experimentally with digital photographic images.
+These experiments allow her to create photographs that appear more expressive and painterly.
+Kelly also works experimentally with silver-based and digital photographic images.